rynmrde/ps5-rar-to-ffpfsc-payload/README.md

    Replace `PS5-IP` with the console's local IP address.

 5. On the first run, browse files only.
 Confirm that the expected mounted locations are readable before starting a conversion, extraction, or download.
-6. Perform one small, non-critical test operation.
-Check the completed output before working with larger folders or archives.

 The default listening port is **6777**.
 A valid `WFM_PORT` environment value can explicitly select another port.
 If `WFM_PORT` is unset, empty, invalid, or `0`, the payload safely uses port 6777.
 The startup notification and managed launcher use the actual successfully bound port.